mythril-forge/character-data/source/homebrew/abilities/features/markdown/spellcasting/learning-spells.md

 # Learning Spells
 You have an array of spells that you are familiar with.
-You may not be able to produce some of these spells in a moments notice, but given some time to prepare, you can cast any of them.
+You may not be able to produce all of these spells at a moment's notice, but given some time to prepare, you can cast any of them.

 ## Spells Known
 You know one spell of your choice from the {@class} spell list when you first obtain this spellcating feature.